 Beyond financial support, we deeply appreciate all the donation of time, skills, ideas and passion from individuals and partners that have made our work possible.
 Together, we continue to create spaces where connection and wellbeing thrive.

-We are also honoured to be recognised as a valued community asset by Ulster University's CHOICE project, reflecting our commitment to accessibility, wellbing and social inclusion.
+We are recognised as a valued community asset by Ulster University’s CHOICE project, reflecting our commitment to accessibility, social inclusion, and wellbeing-informed practice.